fetchai/keplr-extension/wallet-api-example/README.md

-# Keplr Example
+# Wallet Api Example
-This is a simple example if how to use Keplr extension.
+This is a simple example if how to use Fetch Wallet extension.

 ## Requirements
  - Node.js v18+